AmberMurray/movie-crud/notes.md

 -----------------------------------------------------------------------------

 app.js
+why is is useful?
+this is the backbone of the app - one place that manages everything that all the other files branch from. it's like the manifest (or blueprint for the app) for the server. app.js is the pipeline for the entire request.

 we commented out cookieParser because it's a default of express-generator, but we didn't need it for this project likewise, we removed all references to users since we aren't dealing with users in this app. both are defaults to express-generator